 This evaluation board comes with a wall-mountable switching power supply that provides a 6 V, 2 A maximum output.
-Connect the supply to the rated 100 V ac to 240 V ac wall outlet at 47 Hz to 63 Hz.
+Simply connect the supply to the rated 100 V ac to 240 V ac wall outlet at 47 Hz to 63 Hz.
 The other end is a 2.1 mm inner diameter jack that connects to the PCB at P500.
 Once on the PC board, the 6 V supply is fused and conditioned before connecting to five low dropout linear regulators that supply the proper bias to each of the various sections on the board.
 When operating the evaluation board in a nondefault condition, L501, L503, L504, L508, and L509 can be removed to disconnect the switching power supply.
-This enables the user to individually bias each section of the board.
+This enables the user to bias each section of the board independently.
 Use P501 to connect a different supply for each section.

-At least one 1.8 V supply is needed with a 1 A current capability for AVDD\DUT and DRVDD\DUT; however, it is recommended that separate supplies be used for analog and digital.
-To operate the evaluation board using the AD8352 option, a separate 5.0 V supply (AMP\VDD) with a
+Although at least one 1.8 V supply is needed with a 1 A current capability for AVDD\DUT and DRVDD\DUT, it is recommended that separate supplies be used for analog and digital.

-1 A current capability is needed.
-To operate the evaluation board using the alternate SPI options, a separate 3.3 V analog supply is needed, in addition to the other supplies.
-The 3.3 V supply (AVDD\3.3V) should have a 1 A current capability, as well.
-Solder Jumpers J501, J502, and J505 allow the user to combine these supplies (see Figure 64 for more details).
+To operate the evaluation board using the AD8352 option, a separate 5.0 V analog supply is needed.
+The 5.0 V supply, or AMP\VDD, should have a 1 A current capability.
+To operate the evaluation board using the alternate SPI options, a separate 3.3 V analog supply is needed in addition to the other supplies.
+The 3.3 V supply (AVDD\3.3V) should have a 1 A current capability as well.
+Solder Jumpers J501, J502, and J505 allow the user to combine these supplies.
+See Figure 64 for more details.